Mihails-Birjukovs/Low_C-SNR_Particle_Detection/README.md

 # Low_C-SNR_Particle_Detection
 A Wolfram Mathematica image processing code for particle flow images with low SNR/CNR.
-Originally developed for high-FPS neutron imaging in liquid metal.
+Originally developed for high-FPS neutron imaging in liquid metal in presence of "phantom particles" stemming from correlated noise.

 ATTENTION: the post-processing part of the code uses a package